Course Outline

 Format:

 You will research a specific project, studio, agency, grant or client of your choice that aligns with your discipline and career interests.
-This will form the basis of your simulated interview, presentation or design pitch.
-You will prepare a written (500 word) report explaining the reasons for your choice along with findings of your research, including philosophy and culture, position in the industry and any other information pertinent to your oral presentation or interview.
-You are encouraged to include relevant images and any other supporting materials.
-You will prepare a 2-page digital resume showcasing your skills, experience, qualifications and examples of your work in an appropriate format to your discipline.
-You will submit this in preparation for your oral presentation.
-During the oral presentation you will present your work in an interview situation and/or design pitch with an industry guest.
-You will receive feedback at the end of the session and will be assessed on your performance and capacity to communicate.
-Further information specific to each discipline is available on Canvas.
+This will form the basis of your simulated interview or design pitch.
+You will prepare a written (500 word) report explaining the reasons for your choice along with findings of your research, including philosophy and culture, position in the industry and any other information relevant to your oral presentation or interview.
+You will prepare a 2-page digital CV showcasing your skills, experience, qualifications and examples of your work in an appropriate format to your discipline.
+You will submit this on Canvas.
+During the oral presentation you will present your work in a simulated interview and/or design pitch, and answer questions related to your selected company, client or project.
+Further information and requirements are available on Canvas.

 Criteria: